IMPACT PROMISE

 The Challenge

-The fragile ecosystems of Madagascar require a careful and sustainable balance between humans and wildlife.
-If this delicate equilibrium is disrupted, the remaining dry and gallery forests—and the critically endangered species that depend on them—face an alarming risk of disappearing.
+The fragility of these ecosystems in general, requires us to maintain a sustainable balance between humans and wildlife.
+If this delicate balance is lost, then there is a serious risk of losing the remaining dry and gallery forests of Madagascar and the critically endangered species that call them home.

-Your donation to IMPACT Madagascar directly supports community-driven initiatives that equip local communities with the tools and resources needed to live sustainably alongside their natural environment.
-By safeguarding livelihoods, we help protect wildlife and foster a lasting harmony between people and nature.
+Your donation to IMPACT Madagascar will support community-driven initiatives that provide local communities with the tools and resources they need to live sustainably alongside their natural surroundings.
+We protect wildlife species by preserving communities' livelihoods and fostering a harmonious relationship between humans and nature.